KhronosGroup/SYCL_Reference/source/iface/queue.rst

    class queue;

-Queues connect a host program to a single device.
+The SYCL ``queue`` connect a host program to a single device.
 Programs ``submit`` tasks to a device via the ``queue`` and may monitor the ``queue`` for completion.
 A program initiates the task by submitting a command group to a ``queue``.
 The command group defines a kernel function, the prerequisites to execute the kernel function, and an invocation of the kernel function on an index space.
 After submitting the command group, a program may use the ``queue`` to monitor the completion of the task for completion and errors.
 A SYCL queue can wait for all command groups that it has submitted by calling ``wait`` or ``wait_and_throw``.